Nirajparmar68/stamplay-stackoverflow/README.md

 To build the app you need to have NPM installed and then run those two commands:

 	npm install
+	bower install
 	grunt build

-You will find the applications' controllers minified in assets/app.min.js and the application's css file in assets/stamplay-stackoverflow.min.css.
+You will find the application's controllers minified in dist/controllers.min.js, the application's services in services.min.js and the application's css file in dist/stylesheets.min.css

 -----------------------